-6.25Gb/s 4-tap DFE from Texas Instrument [2] is shown in Figure 9.
-Amplifier A1 works as the main tab of the equalizer which provides linear gain of the input.
-A2, A3, A4 and A5 are the feedback tabs, which equalizes ISI caused by the channel.
-All 5 tabs are summed into the resistor.
+A 6.25Gb/s 4-tap DFE RX from Texas Instruments [2] is shown in Figure 9.
+Amplifier A1 works as the main tap of the equalizer which provides linear gain of the input.
+A2, A3, A4 and A5 are the feedback taps, which equalize ISI caused by the channel.
+All 5 taps are summed into the resistor.
 The equalized signal is produced at RXEQ.
-The tap 1 is the most critical feedback path and it is shown in Figure 10.
-The comparator must make decision within 1⁄2 UI in order to meet the timing requirement of adaptive equalization tap values and CDR.
+The TAP1 has the most critical feedback path here.
+This critical path and its components are shown in Figure 10.
+The comparator must make decision within /2 UI in order to meet the timing requirement of adaptive equalization tap values and CDR.
 CLK90/270 samples the RXEQ alternatively on top and bottom comparator.
 DFECLK shifts the sampled data into the proceeding latches and at the same time selects the DFE polarity based on the data sequence.

-Figure 9 Direct Feedback DFE with Receiver analog front end (5-tap DFE for illustration)
+Figure 9 Direct Feedback DFE with Receiver Analog Front End (5-tap DFE for Illustration)

-Figure 10 Schematic of the critical path of the direct feedback DFE
+Figure 10 Schematic of the Critical Path of the Direct Feedback DFE

-Half-rate DFE architecture with speculation technique is used in [3] to reduce the speed requirement on the slicer. ±H1 taps are speculated at the input of DFE summer instead of feeding back and subtracting ISI in 1UI.
-This method relaxes the design requirement than TI's direct feedback DFE.
+A half-rate DFE architecture with speculation technique is used in [3] to reduce the speed requirement on the slicer as shown in Figure 11. $\pm$ H1 taps are speculated at the input of DFE summer instead of feeding back and subtracting ISI in 1UI.
+This method relaxes the design requirements compared to the Texas Instrument's direct feedback DFE.